albertomisail/enph253robot/docs/README.md

 ### Proportional Integral Derivative Control

 During almost all of our movements, we used a control technique called Proportional Integral Derivative - or PID.
 This control technique allows for accurate control over movement by adjusting to any errors that are sensed.
 During line following, motor power is adjusted based on our distance off of the line.
 Unique to our team was the use of PID during encoder-controlled movements.
 This allowed for accuracy and consistency that very few other teams were able to achieve.

-idk write down some buzzwords. or maybe some of the software components that gave us an advantage

-our "FFT" class maybe

-PID on movements

-Pulsing IR

-weird shakes and shit like that

-unit testing at the end

-Dylan says something about state diagrams but tbh I don't feel like that's particularly relevant...

 ## Reflections